 - #NoFilter: Use this filter when posting an image and applying none of the Instagram filters to it.
 These are great if you are posting about your brand in a scenic setting.
 It’s one of the most popular hashtags on Instagram with almost 170 million public posts.

 Instagram is a powerful tool for consumer-oriented brands.
 With more people responsive to visual posts on all social platforms, it is obvious why Instagram has become one of the main platforms by which consumers engage with brands.
 Use these Instagram hashtag best practices (and share your own!) to get the most out of this social network and watch your brand make an Insta-statement! #InstaTagFTW

-Now, if you’re looking to use hashtags to extend your reach, increase your followers and create better content on Instagram, give our 14-day free trial of Rival IQ a spin .
+Now, if you’re looking to use hashtags to extend your reach, increase your followers and create better content on Instagram, give our 14-day free trial a spin.
 No credit card, just analytics.